Chapter 19: The Tragedy at Ong Thanh 062025

 autonomous atmosphere of a Green Beret to a much more regimented

-environment, must have required a huge adjustment.
+environment, must have required an enormous adjustment.
 When Welch was

 reporting for duty with the Black Lions at their administration hut,